interactafraz/anylog/README.md

 # AnyLog
-AnyLog is a lightweight tool to easily log values (like texts or numbers) in a JSON file using your own web server.
+AnyLog is a lightweight tool to easily log all kinds of values (like texts or numbers) into a JSON file.

 It was developed for automated processes where different devices, apps and operating systems need to exchange data with each other in a simple and fast way.
-This includes workflow tools like [n8n](https://github.com/n8n-io/n8n) as well as [iOS Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).
+This includes workflow tools like [n8n](https://github.com/n8n-io/n8n), [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/) as well as [iOS Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).

 ### Possible use cases
 * Checkin at work using iOS shortcut, use AnyLog to log user and office location, create statistics based on log entries and save them to Google Sheet with n8n